What Is Anxiety?

 Practice playfulness

-Slow Your Breathing: Shallow, quick breaths are the friend of anxiety and the enemy of calm.
+Shallow, quick breaths are the friend of anxiety and the enemy of calm.
 You will want to fill up your lungs and your belly with each breath you take.
 To decrease anxiety, breath in through your nose for five seconds.
 Then, hold for two seconds.
 Finally breath out for another five seconds.

-Gratitude Journal: Anxiety preys upon our fears and sucks into the negative.
+Anxiety preys upon our fears and sucks into the negative.
 Writing down the things that we are thankful or grateful for gets us out of that headspace.
 And it doesn’t have to be something dramatic.
 Writing down that we are thankful for a paper and pen can do the trick.
 So, find that paper and pen and make a list of three to five things you are thankful for.

-Hold and Sway: This is one easy way to get your body involved that has a soothing effect.
+This is one easy way to get your body involved that has a soothing effect.
 Wrap your arms around your body like you are giving yourself a hug and sway gently from left to right.
 You can even include the faint humming of a favorite song.
 It may feel a little odd, but this movement can help provide a calming sensation when anxious.

-Breath in Some Lavender: Lavender has some properties that help to lessen an experience with anxiety.
+Lavender has some properties that help to lessen an experience with anxiety.
 Maybe it's not lavender for you.
 Whatever it may be, find a scent that you enjoy and break it out when you begin to feel an increase of anxiety.

-Suck on the Sour: When you are feeling an increase in anxiety, stick a sour candy into your mouth.
+When you are feeling an increase in anxiety, stick a sour candy into your mouth.
 Make sure it is something that requires some time to melt away.
 Warhead candy is one of my favorites.

-For more information, click the link below for video and blog post on techniques to ease an anxiety attack:
+For more information, click the link below for video and blog post on techniques to ease an anxiety attack

 WHEN TO SEEK COUNSELING